×

 Preparing for a Medial Branch Block Injection

-• Abstaining from food at least four hours before your scheduled time.
+• Do not eat for at least four hours before the procedure.

 Medication and Health Considerations